 Soccer (or football if you prefer) finals are here and whether you enjoy watching or not, chances are you will end up snacking during the games.
 Along with these parties come tables full of snacks and food that are usually packed with fat and calories.
-It may be hard to “pass” on that 7 layer dip or those fried chicken wings, so here are a few ideas to help you avoid racking up “penalties” on your healthy eating plan.
+It may be hard to “pass” on that 7 layer dip or those fried chicken wings, so here are a few ideas for snacks and food to help you avoid racking up “penalties” on your healthy eating plan.

 Avocados may be high in fat, but they have the good essential healthy fats which we should consume every day.
 They are also high in fiber, rich in vitamin B, E and K and have 60 percent more potassium than bananas.
 Pair with baked tortilla, lentil or pita chips.

 Pinto beans are a very good source of cholesterol-lowering fiber, as are most other beans.
 Pinto beans are also an excellent source of molybdenum, a very good source of folate, and a good source of protein, vitamin B1, and vitamin B6 as well as the minerals copper, phosphorus, iron, magnesium, manganese, and potassium.
 This dip is great with baked chips or raw veggies.